-The Corporate Risk Assurance Map summary is designed to provide a quarterly overview of the Service's corporate risks, Risk Owners, the risk rating (likelihood x impact score, risk level) and a direction in travel judgement based upon comparison with the previous summary.
-The Corporate Risk Assurance Map summary is submitted on a quarterly basis to the Audit Committee following approval at the Corporate Performance Review meeting.
+The Corporate Risk Assurance Map Summary is designed to provide an overview of the Service's corporate risks, Risk Owners, the risk rating (likelihood x impact score, risk level) and a direction in travel judgement based upon comparison with the previous quarterly review. summary.
+The Corporate Risk Assurance Map Summary is submitted on a quarterly basis to the Audit Committee following approval at the Corporate Performance Review meeting.

-Each quarterly Corporate Risk Assurance Map summary will be supported by a detailed Position Statement, designed to provide an update of the effectiveness of the control environment including confirmation of the overall risk rating, significant changes, amendments or additions to risk control measures and the identification of any assurances provided to risk controls.
+Each quarterly Corporate Risk Assurance Map Summary will be supported by a detailed Position Statement, designed to provide an update of the effectiveness of the control environment including confirmation of the overall risk rating, significant changes, amendments or additions to risk control measures and the identification of any assurances provided to risk controls.
+Both the summary and Position Statement will be reported to QPR.